 Differential pressure transducers are devices that measure the pressure difference between two points in a system.
-They are an essential part of fluid mechanics and are widely used in many fields, such as the energy, chemical and oil and gas industries.
-These sensors are very accurate and can measure very low pressures with great precision.
+They are an essential part of fluid mechanics and are widely used in many fields, such as the energy, chemical and oil & gas industries.
+This industrial pressure transmitter are very accurate and can measure very low pressures with great precision.
 They are often used to monitor and control industrial processes, to measure levels or flows, to detect leaks in pipes and to monitor the performance of motors and pumps.

-The FKC high accuracy differential pressure sensor models accurately measure a differential pressure and transmit a proportional 4-20 mA electrical output signal.
-The transmitter uses a unique and highly reliable micro-capacitive silicon sensor, combined with state-of-the-art digital signal processing, to provide outstanding performance in terms of accuracy and stability.
+The FKC high-precision differential pressure transmitter models from Fuji Electric accurately measure a differential pressure and transmit a proportional 4-20 mA electrical output signal.
+Manufactured in France, the differential transmitter uses a unique and highly reliable micro-capacitive silicon sensor, combined with state-of-the-art digital signal processing, to provide outstanding performance in terms of accuracy and stability.

 Differential pressure (dp) is the difference in pressure between two pressures.